alecksejo/active-directory-home-lab/IT-Runbook.md

 3. Right click the account and select **Disable Account**.
 4. Right click again, go to **Properties**, click **Member Of**, and remove all groups except Domain Users.
 5. Right click the account and select **Move** and move it to `_Terminated_Users`.
-6. Note the time and ticket number for your records.